Special Educational Needs Information Report

 - this includes children with visual impairment (VI), hearing impairment (HI), multi-sensory impairment (MSI) and physical disability (PD).

-Harbour Primary is a Quality Lead School for Achievement for All and our Headteacher is an Ambassador for AFA.
+Harbour Primary is a Quality Lead School for Achievement for All and our Headteacher has been an Ambassador for AFA.

 Achievement for All is an independent, not-for-profit charity that transforms the lives of vulnerable and disadvantaged children, young people and their families by raising educational aspirations, access and achievement.